pranavnbapat/cleanmydata/README.md

 ## cleanmydata

-This library contains all the essential functions for data cleaning.

-It takes a list of data cleaning parameters and either a string or pandas dataframe as input
+cleanmydata is a Python library designed for efficient text data cleaning.
+It provides essential functions for cleaning text strings, with a focus on common preprocessing tasks like removing emails, URLs, stopwords, and more.

 Functions:
 1) Remove new lines